-Party Earth Review Located in an early 18th-century inn, The White Horse has a long history as a laid-back booze hall, though the twenty-first century has added a dash of dance club to the old stallion.
+Party Earth Review Located in an early 18th-century inn, The White Horse has a long history as a laid-back booze hall, though the 21st century has added a dash of dance club to the old stallion.
 The building retains few of its original... ... read full review

 94 Brixton Hill